bmpenuelas/gfcc/README.md

 *gfcc* provides a layer of automation on top of ClearCase.
 The goal is twofold: speed-up working with cc, and provide additional checks for a more robust workflow.

-Some companies keep (typically older) projects in ClearCase, this project should also make working with them a bit more efficient for git users.
-The two are fundamentally different and therefore technically they won't be able to behave exactly the same way, so feel free to use the ones that are useful for you and tweak, request or contribute other commands.
+Some companies keep projects in **ClearCase** while most people currently prefer **git**, *gfcc* should also make working with them a bit more efficient for git users through emulation of some of the most-used git commands.

 <br>
 <br>